Some of our information has moved to NT.GOV.AU

-- Verification of the mining company supplied environmental data, and
+- verification of the mining company supplied environmental data

-- Undertaking base-line monitoring of new mining operations to enable development of an appropriate monitoring program, and
+- undertaking base-line monitoring of new mining operations to enable development of an appropriate monitoring program

-Some of the equipment and facilities included with in the “The Lab Truck” are;
+Some of the equipment and facilities included with in the Lab Truck are;

 The Lab Truck ensures sample preparation integrity, by providing the following benefits:

-- Physical chemistry from surface water samples is taken ASAP after collection (usually within minutes)
+- physical chemistry from surface water samples is taken as soon as possible after collection (usually within minutes)